-Paladion SSAP helps your organization avoid common as well as evolving security threats and vulnerabilities your application has or may have well before the deployment stage.
+Paladion SSAP helps your organization avoid the common, as well as evolving, security threats and vulnerabilities your application has, or may have, well before the deployment stage.

-Our SSAP is a repeatable and scalable process which can be extended to all applications in your organization.
-The software security framework developed as part of the project enables your organization decide the set of applications and the frequency the various security tests need to be conducted on, as well as their frequency.
+The software security framework developed as part of the project enables your organization to decide the set of applications various security tests need to be conducted on, as well as their frequency.

-Paladion SSAP keeps an eye on the business as well as security implications your software has on your organization and will continue to do so well after deployment.
+Paladion SSAP keeps an eye on the business—as well as the security implications your software has on your organization—and will continue to do so well after deployment.

 Identify security vulnerabilities and bugs in your software or application due to insecure coding practices or errors.

-Finally as part of the current state assessment, maturity rating against Open SAMM maturity levels will be identified.
+Finally, as part of the current state assessment, your maturity rating—compared against Open SAMM maturity levels—will be identified.

-As part of this phase security standards will be developed for each of the critical applications for which the risk assessments were conducted.
-The standards will be developed taking into consideration the assessment results and the business requirements and the technical limitations if any.
-The development standards may include secure coding and applications security standard; Deployment standards will include the baseline security standards for the operating system, databases and software security tools; Process review will result in definition of application monitoring standards.
+As part of this phase, security standards will be developed for each of the critical applications for which the risk assessments were conducted.
+The standards will be developed taking into consideration the assessment results, the business requirements, and the technical limitations (if any).
+The development standards may include secure coding and applications security standard.
+Deployment standards will include the baseline security standards for the operating system, databases and software security tools.
+And the process review will result in a definition of application monitoring standards.

-As part of this phase, the governing policies and procedures for the success of SSAP will be defined along with the roles and responsibilities.
-Paladion will also develop a software security framework for the organization which helps the organization in deciding the security controls and security testing cycles of all of their applications.
-The process required for secure software development and deployment namely secure coding guidelines, source code version controlling process, change and release management, software license management etc will be defined as part of this phase.
+As part of this phase, the governing policies and procedures for the success of SSAP will be defined, along with the roles and responsibilities.
+Paladion will also develop a software security framework for the organization which will help the organization decide the security controls and security testing cycles of all of their applications.
+The process required for secure software development and deployment includes, but is not limited to the following, and will be defined as part of this phase:

-Paladion will provide training and awareness sessions as part of this phase to different stream of users.
-Secure coding training will be specific for the developers, platform specific training will be conducted for the developers as well as the deployers and general security awareness training will be provided for other employees in the organization.
+Paladion will provide training and awareness sessions as part of this phase to different streams of users.
+Secure coding training will be specific for the developers.
+Platform specific training will be conducted for the developers a,s well as the deployers.
+And general security awareness training will be provided for other employees in the organization.

-A master implementation roadmap will be developed taking into account the current state assessment, risk assessment, SSA standards and process and the defined governance structure.
+A master implementation roadmap will be developed, taking into account the current state assessment, the risk assessment, SSA standards and process, and the defined governance structure.
 The master plan will largely include the following: